kermitt2/delft/Readme.md

 ##### Overview

 We have reimplemented in DeLFT the main neural architectures for NER of the last two years and performed a reproducibility analysis of the these systems with comparable evaluation criterias.
-Unfortunaltely, in publications, systems are usually compared directly with reported results obtained in different settings, which can biase scores by more than 1.0 points and completely invalidate both comparison and interpretation of results.
+Unfortunaltely, in publications, systems are usually compared directly with reported results obtained in different settings, which can bias scores by more than 1.0 points and completely invalidate both comparison and interpretation of results.

 All reported scores bellow are __f-score__ for the CoNLL-2003 NER dataset.
 We report first the f-score averaged over 10 training runs, and second the best f-score over these 10 training runs.
 All the DeLFT trained models are included in this repository.